rangasgithublogin/SpecFlowSelenium/README.md

 # SpecFlowSelenium
-To demo SpecFlow for UI tests using Chorus BB Availability app
+- To demo SpecFlow for UI tests using Chorus BroadBand Availability app
+- Tests for Multiple Addresses sharing the same browser instance